ocaml-sf/learn-ocaml-corpus/exercises/huffman/descr.md

 that is encoded at index `i` in the binary data `data`, until a leaf is reached, and returns the character carried by that leaf as well as an updated index into the binary data `data`.
+The index corresponds to the bit in `data` that follows the encoding of `c`.

 ## Encoding and Decoding the Decoding Dictionary Itself